 This document is very out-of-date.
 Instead, you can have a look at the work-in-progress documentation of the meta crate there: https://docs.rs/cranelift-codegen-meta/0.34.0/cranelift_codegen_meta/.

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/cranelift/checkouts/latest/docs/meta.rst, line 11.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/cranelift/checkouts/stable/docs/meta.rst, line 11.)